ljkrajewski/ai_resources/notebook.md

 # Running the latest AI tools on RunPod
+_Note: This list is incomplete.
+Use at your own risk._

+## Start here
 1. Go to [RunPod.io](https://runpod.io) and log in.
 2. Go to _Template Selection_ and pick _Tensorflow_ template.
-3.
+3. _coming soon_

 ## Running the latest AUTOMATIC1111/Stable Diffusion
-2. Open a web terminal and run the following commands:
+1. Open a web terminal and run the following commands:
 ```
 cd /workspace/
 git clone stable-diffusion-webui